a20r/Bowtie/README.md

 	* pip install flask

 ##Improvements Needed
+##Using a database
+* Use a database instead of storing everything in files so further analysis of the data will be available
+	* Using sqlite3 in Python is easy

 ##Administrator website
 * Make admin website that can see all of the different phone nodes and their respective CPU Ids
 	* Make bootsrap password and username field